vitorsmends/pointcloud_motion_capture/README.md

 ## Contributing

 Contributions to the development of this package are welcome!
 If you have any suggestions, feature requests, or bug fixes, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you're free to use, copy, and modify the code, subject to certain conditions.
-See the LICENSE file for more details.

 ## Contact